haojian/paperWritingAgents/README.md

 ## Overview

-This system provides utilities and agents for:
+This system provides tools and agents for:
 1. **Extracting sections** from PDF papers
 2. **Analyzing papers** to generate templates
 3. **Writing papers** using memory-based approach